 Cumberland River Bicentennial Trail

-The second part of the trail is called Eagle Pass.
-Eagle Pass is a 3 mile stretch through the Dyson Ditch Wildlife Refuge and ends near Cheatham Dam Right Bank.
+- The second part of the trail is called Eagle Pass.
+Eagle Pass is a 3-mile stretch through the Dyson Ditch Wildlife Refuge and ends near Cheatham Dam Right Bank.
 This greenway section of the trail is not paved but compacted gravel.
-This area is not suitable for road bikes or strollers but is an excellent tour for birdwatchers and nature enthusiasts.
+This area is an excellent tour for birdwatchers and nature enthusiasts.

 See our location page for directions and map details.